empty-system/ytbgrabber/README.md

 This will give you the help message
 > python ytbgrabber -h

-To download only the mp3, use this arg:
+To download only the mp3
-> python ytbgrabber -m <url>
+> python ytbgrabber -m url

-To get only the thumbnail, use this arg:
+To get only the thumbnail
-> python ytbgrabber -t <url>
+> python ytbgrabber -t url

-To download all, use this instead:
+To download all
-> python ytbgrabber -a <url>
+> python ytbgrabber -a url

 # How to contribute
 > I'm really not an expert in Python, if you have any council i would appreciate it.